rafaelauler/reproduce-bolt-cgo19/README.md

 a better job at basic block placement and function reordering, significantly improving workload performance.

-In a nutshell, the paper advocates for a two-step profiling compilation pipeline, showing that doing a single pass of profiling collection is not enough.
+In a nutshell, the paper advocates for a two-step profiling pipeline, showing that doing a single pass of profiling collection is not enough.
 In this two-step approach, PGO or AutoFDO can be used to feed the compiler with profile information, which is important for obtaining better